 The Company's financial condition and results of operations may also be affected by changes in the political climate in Nicaragua, Dominican Republic, Panama, Ecuador and Peru to the extent that such changes affect the nation's economic policies, growth, stability or regulatory environment.
-COVID-19 also continues to have a significant impact on both countries.
+The COVID-19 pandemic created a number of risks in the Company's business, not all of which may be quantifiable to or immediately identifiable by the Company.
 While political and social unrest has not negatively affected the Company's operations or financial results in the past, there can be no assurance that any future political and social unrest will not negatively impact the Company's operations or financial results.
 Exploration may be affected in varying degrees by government regulations with respect to restrictions on future exploitation and production, price controls, export controls, foreign exchange controls, income taxes, wealth taxes, expropriation of property, environmental legislation and site safety.
 There can be no assurance that the governments of Nicaragua, the Dominican Republic, Panama, Ecuador and Peru will continue to pursue business-friendly and open-market economic policies or policies that stimulate economic growth and social stability.